stavnstrup/abok/naf/metamodel/02-concepts.md

 <tr>
 <td>Measure</td>
 <td>Type</td>
-<td>A Property whose members are Individuals that all share a common, measurable property, or whose properties lie within a MeasureRange.</p>
+<td>A Property whose members are Individuals that all share a common, measurable property, or whose properties lie within a MeasureRange.<br />
-<p>Examples: 2kg, 4 weeks, 2km.</td>
+Examples: 2kg, 4 weeks, 2km.</td>
 </tr>
 <tr>
 <td>MeasureCategory</td>
 <td>Type</td>
-<td>A MeasureType whose members are recognised types of MeasureInstance.</p>
+<td>A MeasureType whose members are recognised types of MeasureInstance.<br/>
-<p>Examples:
-<p>Mass (included in IDEAS), Length (included in IDEAS), Velocity, Hardness.</p></td>
+Examples: Mass (included in IDEAS), Length (included in IDEAS), Velocity, Hardness.</td>
 </tr>
 <tr>
 <td>MeasureInContext</td>
 <td>Type</td>
-<td>A ModemIndividualType that brings together EnvironmentalFactors with a Measure in order to qualify the measure.</p>
+<td>A ModemIndividualType that brings together EnvironmentalFactors with a Measure in order to qualify the measure.<br />
-<p>Examples: 40mph in desert, 1km range in cloudy conditions.</td>
+Examples: 40mph in desert, 1km range in cloudy conditions.</td>
 </tr>
 <tr>
 <td>MeasurePoint</td>
 <td>Type</td>
-<td>A Measure whose members are Individuals that all share a common property that can be measured.</p>
+<td>A Measure whose members are Individuals that all share a common property that can be measured.<br />
-<p>Examples: 2kg, 4 weeks, 2km.</td>
+Examples: 2kg, 4 weeks, 2km.</td>
 </tr>
 <tr>
 <td>MeasureRange</td>